cosc-254-huim/huim/ProjectProposal.md

 This limitation called for a generalization of the frequent itemsets problem to **high utility itemset mining.** The fundamental difference between frequent itemset mining and high utility itemset mining is that when we are performing high utility itemset mining, every item has an associated weight describing how profitable the item is.
 High utility itemset mining also considers the quantity of the items in the database.

-In this project, we plan to provide a preliminary introduction to the field of high utility itemset mining by implementing and evaluating the performance of two separate high utility itemset mining algorithms and evaluate their performance
+In this project, we plan to provide a preliminary introduction to the field of high utility itemset mining by implementing and evaluating the performance of two separate high utility itemset mining algorithms.

 ### Definitions